tbnobody/OpenDTU/README_onBattery.md

 * Target power consumption and hysteresis set the power range that can be consumed from the grid.
 * Power limits control the min / max limits of the inverter
 * Inverter is behind power meter.
 Select this if your inverter power is measured by the power meter.
 This is typically the case.
 * Battery start and stop threshold can be configured using voltage and / or state of charge values.
+Stage of charge values requires a Pylontech battery at this point.
-Stage of charge values require a Pylontech battery at this point.
+* A Battery full solar passthrough threshold can be configured using voltage or state of charge value.
+Stage of charge values requires a Pylontech battery at this point.
+The option can be used if the battery is full and will steer the inverter according to solar power reported by the Victron MPPT Solar Charger.

 ![image](https://user-images.githubusercontent.com/59169507/222155765-9fff47a4-8ffa-42cf-8671-6359288e0cab.png)